jaantollander/masters-thesis/content/20_background.md

 The kernel only provides one file type, a sequential stream of bytes.
 In this work, we focus on the storage file system I/O.

-Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
-The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.
-Linux systems have one special user, called the *super user* or *root user*, which has the privileges to access everything on the system.
-The super user is used by *system administrators* for administrative tasks such as installing or removing software and system maintenance. [@tlpi, secs.
-2-3]

-A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and a graphical user interface.

-## Linux file system interface
 The kernel provides an abstraction layer called *Virtual File System (VFS)*, which defines a generic interface for file-system operations for concrete file systems such as *ext4*, *btrfs*, or *FAT*.
 This allows programs to use different file systems in a uniform way using the operations defined by the interface.
 The interface contains the file system-specific system calls.
-We explain the most important system calls below.
-For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages, sec.
-2].
-In Linux, you can use `man 2 <systemcall>` command to read the manual page of an system call.
 We present and explain the common system calls for the file system interface in the table \ref{tab:systemcalls}.

 System call | Explanation